Italy - Factors to watch on April 12

 German media group ProSiebenSat.1 ruled out a takeover by Italian broadcaster on Thursday, dismissing recent speculation, and added it had not been approached by other interested parties.

-Italian payment group’s s initial public offering has been priced at 9 euros per share in a 2 billion euro deal set to be one of Europe’s biggest IPOs this year, sources close to the process said.
+Italian payments group Nexi’s s initial public offering has been priced at 9 euros per share in a 2 billion euro deal set to be one of Europe’s biggest IPOs this year, sources close to the process said.

 Italian clothing group has submitted to the court the request to push back 60 days the deadline for filing a creditor protection plan.